-The institutional approach towards innovation is fragmented with some focusing on ICT start-ups, others in digitalization of public services, other in e-commerce and payment services or technology transfer.
+The institutional approach towards innova-

+36 "Innovation ecosystem" is the term used to describe the various players, stakeholders, and community members that are critical for innovation.
+Each plays a significant role in creating value in the larger ecosystem by transforming new ideas into reality through access and financial investment. tion is fragmented, with some focusing on ICT start-ups, others in digitalisation of public services, other in e-commerce and payment services or technology transfer.
 Innovation responsibilities are scattered among different ministries and agencies without anyone taking the lead in the process.
-It is missing the integrated approach and synergy to timely capitalize ongoing initiatives and accelerate its impact in the local economic development of enterprises, especially of SMEs.
+It is missing the integrated approach and synergy to timely capitalise ongoing initiatives and accelerate its impact in the local economic development of enterprises, especially of SMEs.